Traveling Trunks of Africa, Asia and, Latin America

 Please allow one week before requests to allow us time to inventory and prepare the trunk.
 To check for availability and request a trunk, click on the countries listed below.

-NEW FOR 2013: If the trunk you would like to use is marked as “unavailable” during the time you want it, or if you would like to be notified if a reserved trunk becomes available any time during the year, there is now a waiting list option on the request form.
+WE NOW HAVE A WAITING LIST: If the trunk you would like to use is marked as “unavailable” during the time you want it, or if you would like to be notified if a reserved trunk becomes available any time during the year, there is now a waiting list option on the request form.
 Notifications of availability will be sent out on a first-come, first-served basis.
 You are free to accept or decline the trunk at that time.

 For other questions about the trunks or other outreach programs, contact Outreach Coordinator Anne Pillai at firstname.lastname@example.org.